butteredcorn/Express-Documentation/docs/routes/sentry.md

 And now, we have Sentry configured and ready to be used.

-## Configuring Your End Point to Use Sentry
+## Section 4: Configuring Your End Point to Use Sentry

 Let's create a new ```app.get()``` end point called 'test-sentry'.
 To test that our setup is working, all we need to do is to throw an error like so: